Levi David Addai

-Levi David Addai (born 2 August 1983) is a British playwright and screenwriter.
-He is best known for the award-winning Damilola, Our Loved Boy, the critically acclaimed Youngers and his stage plays 93.2FM and Oxford Street.
+Levi David Addai is a British screenwriter and playwright.
+He is best known for the award-winning Damilola, Our Loved Boy, the critically acclaimed Youngers and his stage plays 93.2FM, House of Agnes and Oxford Street.

 Personal

 Addai was born in South London to Ghanaian parents.
 He studied at Brunel University.

 Plays

 Addai wrote his first play, 93.2FM, as part of the Royal Court Young Writers Programme.
 It was performed at Royal Court Theatre in 2005, and then revived in 2006 before touring to Cardiff, Birmingham, Liverpool and Brighton.
 In a Times review it was said that "There is an enormous generosity in Addai's writing.
 He shows us the caring, supportive side of community.. this is a memorable and decidedly promising debut."
+93.2FM starred Richie_Campbell_(actor), Sharon Duncan Brewster, Lenora Crichlow, Javone Prince and Ashley Madekwe.

 Addai's second play, House of Agnes, premiered in March 2008 at the Ovalhouse in a co-production with Paines Plough.
 A review in the Financial Times said "Addai writes his characters' most heartfelt emotions with the clarity and sincerity of a younger Richard Cameron."
+House of Agnes starred Cecilia Noble and Adam Deacon.

 Addai's third play, Oxford Street, starring Ashley Walters and Daniel Kaluuya 'premiered at the Royal Court in May 2008, before transferring for a limited run in Elephant and Castle shopping centre.
 The Times in a review said "All the tawdry dazzle of London's most famous shopping district glitters in the third play by the sharp-eyed young talent Levi David Addai...
 This is a joyous hymn to our flawed, fabulous city."
 Oxford Street was nominated for a Writers' Guild award in the "Best Play (Theatre)" category (2008); and was nominated for the "Outstanding Achievement in an Affiliate Theatre" category of the Olivier Award (2009).
+Oxford Street also starred Nathaniel Martello-White, Cyril Nri, Preeya Kalidas, Shane Zaza and Kristian Kiehling.

-His play for Polka Theatre, I Have A Dream, ran in September 2011.
+His play for Polka Theatre, I Have A Dream, ran in September 2011, starring Troy Glasgow.
 A new play, Blacklands, won the Alfred Fagon Award (2011).